The COVID-19 crisis has suddenly brought the legal issues surrounding the use of 'electronic' signatures (e-signatures) into sharp focus.

 With many businesses, including fund managers, being forced to operate from home, new practical challenges have arisen, such as obtaining wet ink signatures in an environment of restrictions on social interaction.

-In this article, special counsel Matt Moses and graduate Thomas Chow take a close look at:
+In this article, special counsel Matt Moses takes a close look at:

 [*Please note, after this article was published the Federal Government made an important amendment allowing the use of e-signatures by company officers which is outlined below.]